cfern108/J124-Final-Project-Data-Analysis-and-Visualization-of-WIC-Participation-Rates-Concentration-on-Preg/README.md

 ### Answer Key:
 * The states that seem most exceptional to me include California (1,348,938.58 average participation score) and Texas (916,461.17 average participation score).
 I feel that these are exceptional because 1) California doubles the average participation score of every other State agency or Indian Tribal Organization besides Texas, and 2) Both Texas and California are the only state agencies to surpass a score of 530,000 average participation.

-## Analysis Question 4: What was the percentage change in the annual average WIC participation rates for pregnant and postpartum women for California and Texas, which were rated as the top two state agencies in 2013, 2014, 2015, and 2016?
+## Analysis Question 4: California was consistently in the top two for highest average WIC participation among pregnant and postpartum women, what was the percent change in average WIC participation from the years 2013-2016?
+### Step-By-Step Solution:
+1. Create a pivot table utilizing the 'pregnant 2013-2016'sheet which reflects 'Pregnant_Woman_Participation' from 2013-2016.
+2. Add 'State Agency or Indian Tribal Organization' to Row.
+3. Order your row as 'Ascending'.
+4. Sort your row by 'State Agency or Indian Tribal Organization.
+5. Unclick 'Show Totals'
+6. Add 'Average Participation 10/12-09/13', 'Average Participation 10/13-09/14', 'Average Participation 10/14-09/15', 'Average Participation 10/15-09/16' to values.
+Make sure to add these values in the correct year order.
+7. Filter 'State Agency or Indian Tribal Organization to only show data for California and Texas.
+8. Create Two new columns "Percent Change Yearly."
+9. Use the equation "=((current year value - previous year value)/previous year value) for analysis.
+10.